 How to edit a configuration file

-Before you edit a configuration file, make sure you are familiar with the following:
+Before you edit a configuration file, you need to understand how the file's stanzas are structured.

 Customize a configuration file